Sunday, May 22, 2016, 4:00 p.m.*

-Originating in the 14th Century at Oxford University, Lehigh’s Baccalaureate service has been a tradition included in the activities surrounding graduation since the school’s founding.
-Led by University Chaplain Lloyd Steffen, the program includes outstanding choral music and a presentation or “farewell address” by a person of high distinction to graduating seniors.
+Led by University Chaplain Lloyd Steffen, the Baccalaureate program includes outstanding choral music and a presentation or “farewell address” by a person of high distinction to graduating seniors.
+The original Baccalaureate ceremony dates back to the 14th Century where it was held at Oxford University.

 The Baccalaureate service lasts one hour and begins with a musical prelude slightly before 4:00 p.m.
 Students representing different religious traditions participate in the program.
 Past notes of appreciation received from parents, guests, and students indicate that the service has been a meaningful part of the Commencement activities.